BNNorman/HITACHI_LG360_ROBOT_LIDAR/README.md

-# BEWARE

-I am still refining this - feel free to contribute since the packet serial protocol has been gleaned from two different sources which disagree on which two byte provide the laser range.

-After much experimentation the unit I bought appears to be faulty.
-It sends data packets correctly but the readings are woeful.
-There's also a gap between 100 and 200 degrees.
-The distances I get from it don't indicate objects placed in close proximity.
-I suspect the laser TOF module is faulty or the ARM cpu isn't keeping up.
-The fault persists even after re-seating all cables.

 # HITACHI_LG_LDS360_ROBOT_LIDAR
 An investigation of the Hitachi LDS360 Turtlebot Robot Lidar

 ![image](https://user-images.githubusercontent.com/15849181/229080401-91c47140-bc30-4980-9ec1-eadb665c3e99.png)

 I thought it would be fun to play around with one of these.
 There are many different devices on AliExpress but I chose this one because the description said 'brand new' and the 'laser safety class 1' whereas others just indicated they used IR.